Fields of Study

 Princeton's Graduate School itself authorizes and offers four full joint-degree programs: interdisciplinary humanities, social policy, neuroscience, and materials science.
 Established joint degree programs allow participating students to earn a Ph.D. within a recognized discipline, but with a substantial research component of a related discipline.
 Students apply to a participating home department, and are usually accepted to a joint degree program after admission and enrollment.
 Students who successfully pursue a joint degree will receive a Ph.D. from their home department and from the affiliated program.
 Joint degree programs have their own listing within Fields of Study.

 Princeton also participates in two established joint-degree programs with other institutions.
-Information about these can be found in the Fields of Study listings for the Woodrow Wilson School (for the M.P.A.-J.D. program), and the Department of Molecular Biology (for the M.D-Ph.D. program).
+Information about these can be found in the Fields of Study listings for the Princeton School of Public and International Affairs (for the M.P.A.-J.D. program), and the Department of Molecular Biology (for the M.D-Ph.D. program).
 Individual agreements or arrangements outside of these formal programs may also be possible with the support of a student's department and the Graduate School.